DR6117285/vaxapp/README.md

 # vaxapp
-Server side code for vaccine scheduling aid
+This is the server-side code for a vaccine scheduling aid